Seward, Alaska Fishing: halibut fishing and salmon fishing in Resurrection Bay, Alaska

 We fish in depths of 50 to 425 feet, depending on where the Halibut are and sea conditions.

 We never travel more than 3 to 10 miles offshore, so if the weather gets bad, we actually have inshore areas in protected waterways where we can fish.

-Current fishing rules allow charter anglers in Southcentral Alaska to retain two Halibut per day, one of which can be of any size and the other no greater than 28 inches in length.
-There is also an annual limit of four Halibut.
-There is no retention of Halibut on Tuesdays and Wednesdays in the 2018 fishing season.
+Current halibut fishing rules allow charter anglers in Southcentral Alaska to retain one halibut of any size and one under 32 inches in length.
+There is no annual limit for halibut this upcoming season.
+There is no retention of Halibut on Wednesdays for the entire 2021 fishing season.